JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 The mouse1 and mouse2 servers are appropriate for this step, as they have a lot of CPUs and adequate memory.
 The work is batched into sequential jobs, and each job runs multiple work threads.

-In this first step, the masks = EM data, and the libraries = LM data.
+In this step, in the parameter file, the masks = EM data, and the libraries = LM data, though output is produced for both directions.

 **Run:**
 - on mouse1/2